 Obviously, for most specs for the buck, Lightsail is going to provide you the most storage and bandwidth.

 There’s still a lot to love about Linode and Vultr and other offerings like block storage and ease of use of the user experience don’t factor into these raw metrics but should be considered when making your decision.

-If you found this comparison helpful and are planning to sign up for one of the providers mentioned, it would be greatly appreciated if you used one of my sign up links for DigitalOcean, Linode and/or Vultr.
+If you found this comparison helpful and are planning to sign up for one of the providers mentioned, it would be greatly appreciated if you used one of my sign up links below.